lexDAO/Kali/README.md

 `EXTENSION`: toggle approval for certain contract external calls via `extensionCall()`.

-`DOCS`: update `docs` string stored in smart contract that provides underlying context for membership and proposals.

 ## Voting Types

 `VoteType` is assigned to `ProposalType` upon Kali creation and determines threshold vote settings for proposals to pass.